tkiat/my-writings-public/blog/software-dev/tools/vim-write-simple-ftplugin.md

-# Write a Simple Vim ftplugin
+# Vim: Write a Simple ftplugin

 Being one of the most popular editors among software developers, there are a plethora of [Vim plugins](https://vimawesome.com/) available.
 Nevertheless, I prefer to use only as much as I need.
 I need NERDTree because netrw had too many bugs and the keymaps are not intuitive, coc.nvim because I need an all-in-one solution for linting and completion supports, and emmet.vim because closing the HTML tag manually is a pain.
 I also have some more syntax highlighting plugins like TOML and Dhall.